AubsUK/aubs-blocklist-importer/README.md

 - Compares the new import blocklist against the existing blocked list
   - only import new IPs
   - removes old IPs not on the new list
+- Checks the new live list matches the filtered import list
+  - If it doesn't, it clears the configuration and tries to re-import the previous (known-good) list
+  - If then checks if the re-import of the known-good list is successful
+- Full logging
 - Email notifications

   # Quick Start